amcypher/darkmatter/README.md

 *Figure 1: High-contrast extraction of the Q2237+030 system.
 Note the significant demagnification of Image B (top right) compared to the expected symmetry of the cross structure.*

 ## 4. Physical Interpretation
 The detected **-61.8% demagnification** of Image B cannot be explained by smooth dark matter models.
-The magnitude and scale of the anomaly are consistent with diffractive scattering by a ~1.6 kpc solitonic core, as predicted by the v7.0 Superfluid Dark Matter specification.
+The magnitude and scale of the anomaly are consistent with diffractive scattering by a ~1.6 kpc solitonic core, as predicted by the **Gravitational Phase Transition model**.

 ---
 **Confidentiality:** This report contains preliminary results from an active research pipeline.
 Methodology details and code are withheld pending publication.